bio-phys/BioEM/README.md

 The BioEM performance variables enhance or modify the code's computational performance without modifying the numerical results.
 They should be tuned for the specific computing node characteristics where bioEM is executed, e.g., select the number of GPUs to use, OpenMP threads etc. These are passed via environment variables.
-See chapter 3 of the BioEM_Manual.pdf for a detailed description.
+See [section 4 of the BioEM documentation](http://bioem.readthedocs.iohttp://bioem.readthedocs.io/en/latest/manual.html#performance) for a detailed description.

 ### License